How to Get Perfect Calligraphy Strokes in Procreate

-So with that in mind, let’s dive in and start from the very, very beginning, with some true basics, to make sure that we’re all on the exact same page in understanding how thick and thin strokes are traditionally formed.
-I promise that understanding the analog aspect of pen pressure and speed will help you a lot in the digital realm.
+Let’s start from the very, very beginning, with some true basics, to make sure that we’re all on the same page in understanding how thick and thin calligraphy strokes are traditionally formed.
+Understanding analog pen pressure and speed will help you a lot in the digital realm.

 Pointed pen strokes are controlled with pressure.

-When you press down on a pointed calligraphy pen, those two metal tines separate.
-The harder you press down, the further the two tines separate.
+When you press down on a pointed calligraphy pen, those two tines separate.
+The harder you press down, the further they separate.
 Likewise, the less pressure you exert, the smaller the gap is between the tines.
-And at rest, of course, with no pressure whatsoever, the tines are flush together, with no gap in between.
+At rest, of course, with no pressure whatsoever, the tines are flush together, with no gap in between.

 Ink flows through the point of a nib.